 In the case of acquired sensitivities, take care not to expose yourself to the allergen or food that is creating the allergic reaction.
 Try to remove it from your environment, so your immune system is not overwhelmed and the reaction can calm down.

-At the same time, you can start the detoxification program mentioned for seasonal allergens, only you don't have to wait for the gap between the seasons to start detoxifying.
+At the same time, you can start the detoxification program mentioned for seasonal allergies, only you don't have to wait for the gap between the seasons to start detoxifying.
 The reactive toxin amavisha is still the culprit, and if you start taking Elim-Tox-O for a few months, you will see a reduction in the symptoms.
 Aller-Defense and the dietary and lifestyle tips will also help balance natural immunity.

 Q: What is the relationship between allergens and asthma, and how do allergen sensitivities often lead to asthma?

-A: Earlier I mentioned that different allergen reactions are created when an interaction of amavisha and allergens affect different parts of the body, tissues, or organs.
+A: Earlier I mentioned that different allergic reactions are created when an interaction of amavisha and allergens affect different parts of the body, tissues, or organs.
 When amavisha disturbs the functioning of the upper respiratory tract, it disturbs three different subdoshas.
 First it starts to interact with Shleshaka Kapha, the subdosha of Kapha that governs body fluids and mucus.
 This imbalance leads to the creation of toxins in the mucus.

 A second factor is Udana Vata, the subdosha of Vata that governs the lungs.
 If it also goes out of balance and its functioning is disturbed by amavisha, then the toxins can go to the upper respiratory tract and the lungs.